 Prior to the discussion on steps for becoming an Azure administrator, let us find out the starting point.
 If you want to become azure admin, then you have to start with azure fundamentals.
 Individuals with professional experience in Azure-specific job role could aim at improving their skills with official certification.
 However, you could also be included in other scenarios.
 So, let us outline each possible scenario of your starting point in the journey of becoming an Azure administrator.

 First of all, you may be just starting off with cloud concepts without any clear idea of the job role.
 The second scenario may involve people having familiarity with other public clouds without any Azure experience.
 Another possible scenario may involve on-premise sysadmins trying to change to a cloud-based role.
-The recommended solution for these scenarios is to take the Microsoft Azure Fundamentals exam with the code AZ-900.
-AZ-900 exam preparation can help you understand basic Azure concepts and choose your career path in an administrator role.
+The recommended solution for these scenarios is to take the Microsoft Azure Fundamentals Certification exam with the code AZ-900.
+AZ-900 exam preparation can help you understand basic Azure concepts and follow the Azure learning path for the administrator role.